Colonia Claudia Ara Agrippinensium: Promotion to Roman colony

 Agrippina the younger was born in AD 15 in Cologne.
 She was the daughter of Germanicus and the wife of the Roman Emperor Claudius.
-She succeeded in convincing Claudius around 50 AD to elevate her birthplace to Colonia Claudia Ara Agrippinensium (Colony of Claudius and Altar of the Agrippinians).
-This gave Colonia the status of 'city' under Roman law and a Roman colony had many more imperial rights than an oppidum.
+She succeeded in convincing Claudius around 50 AD to elevate her birthplace to a colonia named Colonia Claudia Ara Agrippinensium (Colony of Claudius and Altar of the Agrippinians) − where the name of the emperor stands for the rights granted to a colonia, that of the empress for the inhabitants, her compatriots, who she had named Agrippinenses after her, and even the altar at the central sanctuary (on the forum) was mentioned, the Ara Ubiorum, where, in addition to the emperor, the Ubiian gods were worshiped.
+The elevation gave the previous oppidum the status of 'city' under Roman law and a Roman colony had many more imperial rights than an oppidum.
 At this time the city became the administrative capital of Germania Inferior.
-Before this time the area was not an official province, but an occupied area controlled and administrated initially by the military (exercitus Germaniae inferioris) and later temporarily defined as a tentative "Germania provincia".
+Before this time the area was not an official province, but an occupied area controlled and administered initially by the military (exercitus Germaniae inferioris) and later temporarily defined as a tentative "Germania provincia".

 From AD 70 on the city had a strong city wall that was c.
 8 meters in height and 2.5 meters wide.
 However, the remains of the Roman city wall that can still be seen today are from the 3rd century AD.
 The unwalled portions of the city were equal to a square kilometer.
 Its most important steles and grave goods are preserved in the Romano-Germanic Museum.